yahiro07/resin/README.md

 A small css-in-js library works with Deno and Fresh.

-The core concept is build a decorated component by writing jsx and css parts and combine(solidify) them.
+The core concept is build a decorated component by writing jsx and css parts and combine them.
 Easy and clean inline code helps making a well-styled apps.

 ## Usage